sb852/kaggle/README.md

 This is a project page for the kaggle competition on bike sharing demand. (https://www.kaggle.com/c/bike-sharing-demand)

 #  Background
 In the competition, bike rentals per hour need to be predicted.
 The training set consists of bike rentals per hour for the first 20 days of each calendar month for 2012 and 2013.
-The test set consists of the remaining days of each month.
+The test set consists of the remaining days of each month of both years.

 The following independent variables are given (taken from the project page):
 __'datetime'__ - hourly date + timestamp